What will I study?

 Objectivity and Value

 This subject explores the nature of value in human life.
 The kinds of value explored may include all or some of moral and ethical value, aesthetic value, religious value, political value, and epistemic value.
 Are such values capable of being objectively true or real, or are they essentially 'subjective', having no ground or warrant outside the individual, or perhaps the society or culture, who affirms them?
 And just how helpful, anyway, is the objective/subjective contrast for thinking about the nature of value?
-In this subject we will explore some of the main attempts through philosophical history up until the present, to answer these questions.
+In this subject we will explore some of the main attempts, across philosophical history and up until the present, to answer these questions.
+The focus in 2020 will be on moral/ethical value, and aesthetic value.

 - Justice, Freedom and Equality12.5